fujaba/fulibFx/docs/testing/2-controllers.md

 Whenever something is loading asynchronously the method `waitForFxEvents()` should be called before checking the results.
 This ensures that all JavaFX events have been run before continuing the tests.
 Another way of waiting is the `sleep()` method, which allows to wait for a predefined time.
+This is not recommended though as the defined time is either too long or too short and therefore can cause issues or unnecessary delays.

 ---